jdillard/personal-site/source/_posts/2020-05-25-using-github-issues-for-static-blog-comments.md

 ---

-I was looking for a way to host my comments on [GitHub Issues](https://github.com/jdillard/blog-comments/issues) when I stumbled on [Paul Knopf's blog post](https://pknopf.com/post/2018-10-13-comments-for-static-sites-using-github-issues) where he generated his blog posts comments server side.
+I was looking for a way to host my comments on [GitHub Issues](https://github.com/jdillard/blog-comments/issues) when I stumbled upon [Paul Knopf's blog post](https://pknopf.com/post/2018-10-13-comments-for-static-sites-using-github-issues) where he was able to generate his blog post's comments server side.
 Since I didn't want to use client-side scripting to render and post comments or rely on a GitHub App like [Utterances](https://utteranc.es/), I decided to adapt his approach to my Jekyll based blog.

+{: {{site.data.css.info-box}} }
-His implementation was done before GitHub Actions matured, so I was able to take it a step further and have GitHub trigger my blog's Netlify build hook any time a comment is created, edited, or deleted.
+> **Note:** His implementation was done before GitHub Actions matured, so I was
+> able to take it a step further and have GitHub trigger the Netlify build hook
+> for my blog any time a comment is created, edited, or deleted.

-## Add Post Front Matter
+## Add Blog Post Front Matter

 In each blog post's front-matter, add a [GitHub Issue ID](https://github.com/jdillard/blog-comments/issues/3) field that points to the comment thread for that page.